HelgaVonTrapp/DevOps-Course-Starter/README.md

 Status: Image is up to date for helencurtis02/todo-app-prod:latest 2023-04-05T17:23:21.207Z INFO  - Docker Hook Operation 0e17fc02-7440-4392-9fe5-51ef075fd6ae successful, Time taken: 0 Minutes and 4 Seconds
 2023-04-05T17:23:21.425Z INFO  - Starting container for site

+Updated for Continuous Deployment
+---
+When code is updated on the main branch the pipeline will now automatically run the built in tests and if successfull will update the DockerHub image for production and then updates the build in Azure.